demisto/content/Packs/Cybereason/Integrations/Cybereason/README.md

 4. Click **Test** to validate the URLs, token, and connection.

+## Cybereason MalOp to XSOAR Incident Map

+This involves the mapping of response fields to XSOAR incidents, enhancing the ability to manage and track security incidents effectively.

+### Overview

+1. **Incident Mapping:** The integration maps specific response fields to corresponding incident fields within XSOAR, ensuring that all relevant information is captured accurately.
+2. **Custom Fields:** In addition to standard incident fields, custom fields have been introduced to accommodate unique data requirements specific to our workflow.
+These fields provide flexibility and enhance the granularity of the incident information.

+- `malopcreationtime`
+- `malopupdatetime`
+- `maloprootcauseelementname`
+- `maloprootcauseelementtype`
+- `malopseverity`
+- `malopdetectiontype`
+- `malopedr`
+- `malopurl`
+- `malopgroup`

+These custom fields provide flexibility and enhance the granularity of the incident information.

+### Fetchin MalOps

+The functionality for fetching MalOps is implemented through the `fetch_incidents` function.
+This function is responsible for retrieving MalOps and subsequently converting them into XSOAR incidents.

+- **Conversion Process:** The conversion from MalOps to incidents is handled by the `malop_to_incident` function.
+This function processes MalOps one by one, ensuring each is correctly mapped to its corresponding incident structure.

+### Usage

+1. **Configure Custom Fields:** Ensure that all custom fields are properly set up in XSOAR before running the fetch function.
+2. **Run Fetch Incidents:** Execute the `fetch_incidents` function to initiate the retrieval and conversion process.
+3. **Monitor Incidents:** Once the MalOps are converted, they will appear as incidents in XSOAR, allowing for effective incident management.

 ## Commands

 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.